80 Days (2005 video game)

 80 Days (Вокруг света за 80 дней) is a video game developed by Frogwares released in 2005 for Windows, based on the 1873 Jules Verne novel Around the World in Eighty Days.

 Gameplay

 The game is a typical adventure game.
 The player must collect objects and go to particular locations to reach the next objective.
 However, there are three limitations: time, money and fatigue.
 The latter may be ignored using means of transport and can be restored by eating food.

 Plot

-Matthew Lavisheart is a proud gentleman and engineer.
+Matthew Lavisheart is an engineer.
 He makes a bet, showing that he took part at inventing the most important gadgets at the time by delivering the documents that approve this in maximum 80 days.
 The problem is that these documents are scattered, in four of the most important cities of the world: Cairo, Bombay, Yokohama and San Francisco.

 Matthew begs his nephew, Oliver, to get these documents for him.
 Oliver accepts, as he wants to escape a marriage that his parents want.
 And so, Oliver leaves for Cairo.